educATe Family: Sampler

 Christy McDonald is an educator, assistive technology training specialist, presenter and advocate for people with special needs.
 After working as a teacher, in many different capacities, for seventeen years, Christy decided to pursue her passion of supporting students with learning differences, their families and teachers, in other ways.

-Christy presently works as an Educational Consultant and Assistive Technology Training Specialist with Bridges Canada.
 It is Christy’s desire to increase meaningful participation, achievement and the well-being of all students, including those with significant disabilities.